frederic31/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Frederic van Kleef is managing director of the Aletta Jacobs School of Public Health at the University of Groningen.
-His professional interests include societal impact, network organizations and public engagement.
+His professional interests include societal impact, interdisciplenarity, network organizations and public engagement.